 - Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the - "Create Quick Corpus" from the file menu.
+Alternatively, create a quick corpus by choosing the "Open - File(s) as Quick Corpus" from the file menu.
 The files contained in the corpus are shown in the left frame of the main window under "Target Corpus".